zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: It's a really good word.
 In some ways it's a metaphor for this whole movement; it gives people clarity.

-**ZMD**: I mean the thing the thing that the whole memoir is about is expressing rage and frustration that—
+**ZMD**: I mean the thing that the whole memoir is about is expressing rage and frustration that—

 **CM**: I haven't gotten there yet; that's what's so interesting.
 You, like a lot of people, get comfort from this clarity and this very cool calculated way of viewing the world.
 You fast forward to 2016 when has the Facebook post, and then he blows it all up, and then that clarity is lost, in some ways.
 The comfort and the clarity is lost.